jay-joshy/allergyguide/content/research/liberty_csu_cupid_a.md

 Of patients assigned to each group:

 - Dupilumab:
-  - 6 discontinued, leaving 63 completing treatment: of the 70 initialy, 63 followed up post treatment
+  - 6 discontinued, leaving 63 completing treatment: of the 70 initially, 63 followed up post treatment
 - Placebo
   - 18 disconitnued, 50 completed study treatment
   - 55 completed post intervention followup

 ### Primary Outcome

-It doesn't really make sense for this article/education sense to separate the primary and secondary outcomes - at least to me, some of the 2' outomces are just as important as the 1' (UAS7 vs ISS7) and it seems purely semantic...
+It doesn't really make sense for this article/education sense to separate the primary and secondary outcomes - at least to me, some of the 2' outcomes are just as important as the 1' (UAS7 vs ISS7) and it seems purely semantic...

-How best to diplay the figures?
+How best to display the figures?
 Probably .png, or just tables until the time course data?

 **ISS7 (Itch Severity) at Week 24**: